-- 563.1.
+562.1.
 Operational controls that are applied in the transport of radioactive material can include the use of segregation distances.
 These generally take the form of tables relating the total TI with the segregation distance, along with some time dependence.
-These tables are generally derived at a global or national level (e.g. the ICAO Technical Instructions) and include the effects of the operations of many consignors, shippers and carriers on either the most exposed worker or a critical group of the public. - 563.2.
+These tables are generally derived at a global or national level (e.g. the ICAO Technical Instructions [11]) and include the effects of the operations of many consignors, shippers and carriers on either the most exposed worker or a representative person of the public.

+562.2.
 The history of the parameters used in the derivation of segregation tables is that originally a fraction of the dose limit was chosen in each case (for workers and for members of the public) and what was considered to be a realistic model was used to derive the tables of segregation distances for each mode of transport.
 It was noted that real data were sparse and that these data should be reviewed.
-With the production of more realistic data [37-39] it has become apparent that the models are very conservative.
-So conservative, in fact, that as the dose limits have been reduced the model and dose criteria have, on several re-examinations, been considered to provide adequate segregation [40].
-By comparing all aspects of the practice (not simply segregation) with appropriate dose constraints for transport (as a whole not just for one transport operation) the use of the current tables has been deemed to provide an adequate level of safety.
+With the production of more realistic data [33-35], it has become apparent that the models are very conservative; so conservative, in fact, that as the dose limits have been reduced, the model and dose criteria have, on several re-examinations, been considered as providing adequate segregation [36].
+By comparing all aspects of the practice (not simply segregation) with appropriate dose constraints for transport (as a whole - not just for one transport operation), the use of the current tables has been deemed as providing an adequate level of safety.